 If you go to an out-of-network pharmacy, the pharmacy may not be able to submit the claim directly to us.
 When that happens, you will have to pay the full cost of your prescription.
-Save your receipt and send a copy to us when you ask us to pay you back for our share of the cost.
+Save your receipt and send a copy to us when you ask us to pay you back.
 Remember that we only cover out-of-network pharmacies in limited circumstances.
 See Chapter 5, Section 2.5 for a discussion of these circumstances.